 For decades, WSF and our network of Chapters and Affiliates have advocated for effective temporal and spatial separation between wild sheep and domestic sheep and/or goats.
 WSF has advocated for and partnered on dozens of voluntary domestic sheep grazing allotment waivers in multiple states.
 WSF has engaged the domestic sheep industry, seeking collaboration and trying to improve relationship-building and common understanding.

 The Wild Sheep Foundation is an active member of the Steering Committee for the National Horse and Burro Rangeland Management Coalition, comprised of 22 national wildlife, sportsmen, livestock industry, and land conservation organizations that share a commitment to achieving sound management of horses and burros to promote healthy rangelands and wildlife.

 Periodically, WSF formalizes policy and position statements on a variety of issues and topics that affect and involve wild sheep conservation.
 Largely developed through the WSF Professional Resource Advisory Board (PRAB) and vetted through the WSF Conservation Committee, policy statements are advanced to the WSF Board of Directors, for final editing and formal adoption.

-Building upon the first-ever Thinhorn Sheep Summit I held three years ago in Richmond, British Columbia, this second gathering spent two days focused on evaluating challenges and opportunities for enhancing management of Dall’s and Stone’s sheep in Alaska, northern British Columbia, the Northwest Territories, and the Yukon Territory.
+Building upon Thinhorn Sheep Summit I held in 2014 in Richmond, British Columbia, and Thinhorn Sheep Summit II held in 2017 in Anchorage, AK, Thinhorn Sheep Summit III, to be held in Whitehorse, Yukon in spring 2022 will again focus on evaluating challenges and opportunities for enhancing management of Dall’s and Stone’s sheep in Alaska, northern British Columbia, the Northwest Territories, and the Yukon Territory.